mnemnion/imp/Forge/markdown/Fabri/syntax and comments.md

 We are building tools for fundamental system services: data structures, algorithms to work with them, including syntax recognition and transformation, etc.

-The idea is that we can build existing languages from the bottom up: implement their core data structures, define words to manipulate them, write a grammar / parser / environment, and go.
+The idea is that we can build languages from the bottom up: implement their core data structures, define words to manipulate them, write a grammar / parser / environment, and go.
 If we do it in that direction, the languages can share structure: if we do what the C layer does and optimize them into incompatible doohickeys, incompatible doohickeys is what we'll have.

 A thesis here is that such languages will interoperate better, because they will decompose (literally) into a common language and runtime, with the components crafted around the problem space.